What happens next?

 Asking for a review

 If you do not agree with the outcome you can request a review.
 You can only ask for a review by filling in the ‘Application for Review of Determination form’ sent to you with your outcome letter.
-The National Redress Scheme cannot accept a request made over the phone.
+You can also download a copy of the Application for Review of Determination form.
+The National Redress Scheme cannot accept a request for a review made over the phone.

-The Scheme will call you to let you know the outcome of your review before it is finalised in writing.
-During this call, or at anytime before the Scheme writes to you, you can withdraw your application for review, including where the outcome of your review makes you worse off.
+The National Redress Scheme will call you to let you know the outcome of your review before it is finalised in writing.
+During this call, or at anytime before you accept or decline your review offer, you can withdraw your request for a review.
+If this occurs, the review determination is taken never to have been made, and you will still be able to accept or decline your original offer.

-When the Scheme writes to you with your review outcome:
+When the National Redress Scheme writes to you with your review outcome:

 • If your offer stays the same, you will have 2 months to accept or decline the offer.